csiro/stdm/README.md

 **Q5: How does a user know if a document contains an STDM?**

 **A:** This specification (v0.1) focuses on the format and LLM interpretation.
-User interface aspects for detection need further development, but possibilities include:
+Artifacts containing an STDM should be clearly identifiable as such (e.g., via labelling or naming conventions), promoting user awareness before interaction.
+Additional mechansisms include:

 *   **LLM Interpreter Notification:** Upon receiving a document and an explicit "run" command, the LLM interpreter should ideally notify the user that it has detected STDM instructions and state the `GOAL` before proceeding (as guided by the Safety Preamble).
 *   **File Naming/Metadata:** Authors could use naming conventions (e.g., `.stdm.html`) or explicit metadata fields.
-*   **Visual Indicators:** Future applications or platforms processing STDMs could potentially display an icon or notice indicating the presence of embedded instructions.
+*   **Visual Indicators:** Documents could icon or notice indicating the presence of embedded instructions.
+An example banner is provided.
 *   **Transparency Principle (Sec 2.3):** While instructions shouldn't interfere with normal viewing, they should be accessible for review.
 How this is best implemented in different file types is an area for exploration.

 **Q6: What happens if an STDM author has malicious intent (e.g., creates a manipulative UI or misleading GOAL)?**